mmenestret/jdegoes.github.io/_posts/2014-09-09-newtypes-suck.md

 My [last post](/articles/principled-typeclasses/) talked about what's wrong with type classes (in general, but also specifically in Haskell).
 This post generated some [great feedback on Reddit](http://www.reddit.com/r/haskell/comments/2dw3zq/haskells_type_classes_why_we_can_do_better/), including some valid criticism that I didn't explain why I hated on newtypes so much.

-I took some of that feedback and incorporated it into a [revised version](/articles/principled-typeclasses/) of the post, but I have a *lot* more to say about "newtypes", so I decided to write another blog post.
+I took some of that feedback and incorporated it into a [revised version](/articles/principled-typeclasses/) of the post, but I have even *more* to say about "newtypes", so I decided to write another blog post.

 ## What's in a Newtype